matijapretnar/proofs/README.md

     docker pull matijapretnar/proofs

-and start an interactive Bash session inside the main directory with
+and start an interactive Bash session inside the main directory with:

     docker run --interactive --tty matijapretnar/proofs

 In order to keep the image size small, only the necessary packages have been installed.
 Since the Bash session is run with root privileges, you are free to install your preferred text editor or any other package you desire.

+If you want to check out an older version that has been tagged with `tag`, use:

+    docker pull matijapretnar/proofs:tag
+    docker run --interactive --tty matijapretnar/proofs:tag

 ### Building your own Docker image